Khloe Kardashian Sets Instagram To Private After Reunion With Tristan Thompson

 Khloe Kardashian is going private.
-The reality star has decided that she’s not going to let everyone see her social media posts.
+The reality star decided that she’s not going to let everyone see her social media posts.

 According to E!
 News, Khloe Kardashian set her Instagram account to private this week following her daughter True’s birthday party, where she reunited with her former boyfriend, Tristan Thompson.